fbpx

 Dry Rosé Sparkling Wine

-Rosé is highly overlooked as a food pairing option, but a lot of food goes well with a dry rosé sparkling.
+Rosé is highly overlooked as a food pairing option, but many foods go well with dry rosé sparkling.
 It gives more of an impression of texture and will stand up to dishes better than white sparkling.
-Translation: you can drink it throughout the meal, from appetizers to the main course and even dessert.
-Also, it gives you something special to toast the holiday.

 Clean And Easy White

-If you want to serve a white, go for something with a flavor profile that’s clean, lower alcohol, lower in sweetness (ie dry), and ideally screw top (to keep things even easier) like a Sauvignon Blanc.
-So resist the urge to pull out a white wine with a lot of oak as it may overwhelm the lighter dishes like soups and salads.
+If you want to serve a white, go for something with a flavor profile that’s clean, lower alcohol, lower in sweetness (i.e., dry), and ideally screw top (to keep things even easier) like a Sauvignon Blanc.

-Our Pick: Dragonette Happy Canyon Sauvignon Blanc
+Our Picks: Cadre Beautiful Strangers or Dragonette Happy Canyon Sauvignon Blanc

 A Versatile Light Bodied Red